pikesley/catering-college/README.md

 + Installs the Chef gems
 + Configures the Chef server
 + Creates upstart scripts for each of the Chef components
-+ Installs nginx to proxy the Chef server WebUI
++ Installs nginx to proxy the Chef server, the WebUI and the RabbitMQ web interface

 These steps are mostly idempotent.